situmtech/situm-sdk-js/README.md

 | **Reports**    | Accesses analytics and reporting features, such as visit or usage reports.  | `sdk.reports.getTrajectory()`         |
 | **Images**     | Handles image retrieval and management, such as map or POI images.          | `sdk.images.uploadImage()`         |

-Each domain exposes its own set of classes and methods, making it easier to work with geospatial data, live positioning, or map rendering independently.
+Each domain exposes its own set of classes and methods, making it easier to work with geospacial data, live positioning, or map rendering independently.

 ### Examples